-As preparation for the Experts' meeting of 2 July 2019 and its follow-up, the Commission was in close contact with The Hague Conference on Private International law and the EU Delegation in Bolivia.
+As preparation for the Experts' meeting of 2 July 2019 and during its follow-up, the Commission was in close contact with The Hague Conference on Private International Law, the EU Delegation in Tunisia and the Advocate General at the Ministry of Justice, responsible for judicial cooperation in civil matters and appointed contact person in the Central Authority.

-• Impact assessment
+Impact assessment

 As for the 18 Council Decisions already adopted between 2015 and 2019 concerning the acceptance of the accession of several third States to the 1980 Hague Convention, no specific impact assessment has been carried out given the nature of this legislative act.
-However, the level of implementation of the Convention by Bolivia was examined at the Experts' meeting of 2 July 2019 in which all EU Member States were represented.
-As follow-up to the meeting, the Commission has closely followed further developments in Bolivia.
+However, the level of implementation of the Convention by Tunisia was examined at the Experts' meeting of 2 July 2019 in which all EU Member States were represented.
+As follow-up to the meeting, the Commission has closely followed further developments in Tunisia.